DA1OOO/Big-Data-Systems-and-Information-Processing/README.md

 ### **2. Task A**

 > For EVERY blog, recommend the blog with the maximal number of common followees in the medium-sized dataset [2].
 If multiple blogs share the same number, pick the one with the largest ID.
 Your output should consist of m lines, where m is the total number of blogs.
+Each line follows the format below:
+>
+> ​																													**A:B, {C,E}, 2**
+>
-Each line follows the format below: A:B, {C,E}, 2 where “A:B” is the blog pair, “{C,E}” is the set of their common followees (no special requirement for the elements’ order, i.e., {E,C} is acceptable), “2” is the count of common followees.
+> where “A:B” is the blog pair, “{C,E}” is the set of their common followees (no special requirement for the elements’ order, i.e., {E,C} is acceptable), “2” is the count of common followees.

 #### MapReduce 1